alexey-v-paramonov/sc_website/content/en/docs/system/technical_details.md

 1. See if uWSGI process is running with `ps -Af | grep uwsgi | grep <USERNAME>`
 2. Check system-wide Supervisord logs in `/var/log/supervisor/supervisord.log`
 3. Check system-wide Nginx logs in `/var/log/nginx/error.log`
-4. If Supervisord service is running fine and no isses in the main log try to enable logging in `/etc/supervisor/conf.d/<USERNAME>.conf` by chaning `stdout_logfile=/dev/null` to a log file, for example `stdout_logfile=/tmp/sc_uwsgi.log` then restart Supervisor service with `service supervisor restart` and check Admin application log in `/tmp/sc_uwsgi.log`
+4. If Supervisord service is running fine and no isses in the main log try to enable logging in `/etc/supervisor/conf.d/<USERNAME>.conf` by chaning `stdout_logfile=/dev/null` to a log file, for example `stdout_logfile=/tmp/sc_uwsgi.log` then restart Supervisor service with `service supervisor restart` and check Broadcaster application log in `/tmp/sc_uwsgi.log`
 5. Check if Admin application compiles and starts with no isses by chaging to `/var/users/<USERNAME>/app` directory and running `./manage.py shell` if this command does not crash and ends up showing the console - application is fine, otherwise a traceback with an error description is displayed.
 Common issues are related to broken Python dependencies or broken packages or database connection issues.